07947613070

 The Westminster Room:

-The largest and most popular room at Old Marylebone Town Hall seats up to 96 guests and is suitable for a larger wedding party.
-'Westminster' has dark wood panelling.
-This is the lightest panelled room with 3 large windows facing the couple and guests.
+The largest and most popular room at Old Marylebone Town Hall seats up to 100 guests - suitable for a larger wedding party.
+'Westminster' has dark wood panelling, but it is the lightest panelled room with 3 large windows facing the couple and guests, making it fantastic for your photography.

 The Mayfair Room: